- What is Human Resource Management in Hospitality Industry?

 The challenges faced by the human resources department in the hospitality industry are also discussed, as also the ways to boost employee retention and employee motivation.

-Importance of Human Resource Management in Hospitality and Tourism Industry
+Importance of Human Resource Management in Hospitality & Tourism Industry

-Human resource management (HRM) is a management function that helps managers to Plan, Recruit, Select, Train, Develop, Remunerate, and maintain members for an organization.
+Human resource management (HRM) is a management function that helps managers Plan, Recruit, Select, Train, Develop, Remunerate, and maintain members of an organization.
 HRM comprises human resource planning and development.